lindzcook/USNDataGuides/data-graphics.md

 Always seek to add clarity.

-In general, use USN headline style for all text on a graph, meaning the state abbreviation, separated by periods.
-For hovers, use the state's full name in sentence form.
+In general, use the postal abbrevations.
+For hovers or when space allows, use the state's full name.

 ## Sources

 Under every display of data, whether it's a map, chart, table or something else, show your data's sources.
 Our style is to combine the source with the credit line.
-For example, "Lindsey Cook for USN&WR, Source: FBI"
+For example, "Lindsey Cook for USN&WR, Source: XXX"

 Link to the source or the best version of the source data whenever possible.
 If the data went through another party for cleaning or analysis, mention both in the source line.
 For example, "Source: FCC, Sunlight Foundation" for FCC comments data cleaned by the Sunlight Foundation.

+Add the source information in the CMS's credit line as well.

 ## Title